Ramij001/sql-data-warehouse./README.md

+# Data warehouse and analytics projects

+welcome to the **Data Warehouse and Analiyocal Projects** repository!
+This projects tells a data warehousing and analytical solution, from building a data warehous to genrate actionable insights

+---

+## Project Requirements

+# Building the Data Warehouse (Data Engeniring)

-# sql-data-warehouse.
+# Objective
-building a data warehouse with sql server
+Develop a modern data warehouse using SQL